anfe67/EUROBIS-QC/eurobisqc/DEV_NOTES.md

 - Guessed that a similar approach can be taken with the observed count, and sample size.
 - Emailed Bart with questions
 - refactored db_functions.

+# 14/12/2020
+Questions to Bart, then looking at the whole process (following qc-component).
+These are the obis-qc checks by type of record:
+- Event: location and time
+- Occurrence: taxonomy, location, time, fields, absence
+- eMoF: mof_fields (very basic)
+- TODO: Implement lookup of field values as per discussion with Bart
-- TODO: look at pyxylookup verifications, evaluate speed and different ways to call.
+- TODO: look at pyxylookup verifications, evaluate speed and different ways to call